Towards Industrial-scale Product Configuration

 As a simple workaround, we set a maximum bound during the refinement phase and check whether this leads to a solution.
 The \coomsuite\ currently offers two search strategies to determine this maximum bound: A linear and an exponential one~\citep{frscel21a}.
-We call this approach \emph{Incremental Bounds} and proceed in the following manner (cf.~Listing~\ref{fig:incremental-bounds}): \begin{enumerate} \item Parse the \coom\ model into the serialized ASP fact format. \item Set the initial maximum upper bound to $n$ (typically $n=1$). \item Refine and solve the configuration problem. \item If no solution is found, determine a new maximum bound according to the chosen strategy and repeat from step 3. \end{enumerate} While the linear search strategy simply increases the maximum bound by a chosen value $k$ (typically $k=1$), the exponential one is inspired by~\cite{frscel21a} and first doubles the current bound until finding a solution and then converges to the optimal bound.
+We call this approach \emph{Incremental Bounds} and proceed in the following manner (cf.~Figure~\ref{fig:incremental-bounds}): \begin{enumerate} \item Parse the \coom\ model into the serialized ASP fact format. \item Set the initial maximum upper bound to $n$ (typically $n=1$). \item Refine and solve the configuration problem. \item If no solution is found, determine a new maximum bound according to the chosen strategy and repeat from step 3. \end{enumerate} While the linear search strategy simply increases the maximum bound by a chosen value $k$ (typically $k=1$), the exponential one is inspired by~\cite{frscel21a} and first doubles the current bound until finding a solution and then converges to the optimal bound.

 While this approach is very simple, its advantages are that it is general (works with any combination of open cardinalities) and does not require any changes to the ASP encoding.
-Further, at least in an approximate way, it provides a built-in minimization of the number of parts.
+Further, at least in an approximate way, it provides a built-in minimization on the number of parts.
 However, it does not (yet) make use of \clingo's multi-shot solving capabilities, and therefore grounding has to performed again on every iteration.

 To solve a \coom\ instance with incremental bounds, we can use the \lstinline{--bounds} option to specify the desired search strategy as shown in Listing~\ref{lst:cargobike:cli}.
-Here, we have set the value of \lstinline{requestedVolume} to $60$ via a user input file.
-As the maximum volume of a single bag is $20$, the iteration is not able to find a solution until the maximum bound is set to $3$. \lstinputlisting[language=shell,label=lst:cargobike:cli,caption={Solving the \cargobike\ example with the incremental bounds option}]{listings/cargo-bike-cli.txt}
+Here, we have chosen linear search and set the value of \lstinline{requestedVolume} to $60$ via a user input file.
+As the maximum volume of a single bag is $20$, the iteration is not able to find a solution until the maximum bound is set to $3$. \lstinputlisting[language=shell,label=lst:cargobike:cli,caption={Solving the \cargobike\ example with the incremental bounds option}]{cargo-bike-cli.txt}